Szczytno: Modern era

 With its inclusion in the Ducal Prussia in 1525, which remained under Polish suzerainty, it lost its importance as a border fortress and began to decline.
 It was a overwhelmingly Polish town, and, according to Gerard Labuda, in 1538 only four townsmen did not speak Polish.
-Margrave and regent George Frederick (1577–1603), who enjoyed hunting nearby, began the redevelopment of the area.
+Margrave and regent George Frederick, who enjoyed hunting nearby, began the redevelopment of the area.
 Among his projects was the rebuilding of the castle into a hunting lodge.
 King Władysław IV Vasa of Poland visited the town from 1628–29 and in 1639.
 Ortelsburg suffered from 17th century fires and the plague in 1656.

 The town became part of the Kingdom of Prussia in 1701.
 King Frederick William I of Prussia granted Ortelsburg its town charter in 1723.
 In 1773 it was included in the newly formed province of East Prussia.
 Prussian King Frederick William III and Queen Louise arrived in the town on 23 November 1806 while fleeing French troops during the Fourth Coalition.
 The town was briefly the seat of the Prussian government, and Frederick William released his Ortelsburger Publicandum — a series of constitutional, administrative, social and economic reforms — there on 1 December 1806.
 Later that month, French troops occupied and plundered Ortelsburg.
 Six years later the town was forced to host numerous troops of the Napoleon's Grande Armée, which invaded Russia.

 In 1818, after the Prussian administrative reforms, Ortelsburg became the seat of Landkreis Ortelsburg, one of the largest in East Prussia.
 The town became part of the German Empire in 1871 during the unification of Germany.

 It became an important center of the Polish movement in Masuria and resistance to Germanisation.
 In 1849-1851 a bilingual folk magazine Der masurische Hahn/Kurek Mazurski was issued in the town.
 The Masurian People's Party (Mazurska Partia Ludowa), founded in 1896 in Lyck (Ełk), had one of its main branches here.
 From 1906 the Polish newspaper Mazur was published here, and in 1910, Bogumił Labusz and Gustaw Leyding founded the Masurian People's Bank (Mazurski Bank Ludowy).
 In 1908 Polish writer and Nobel Prize laureate Henryk Sienkiewicz, who popularized the small town through his historical novel The Knights of the Cross and whose works were published in Mazur, visited the town.
-In post-war Poland, a monument to Sienkiewicz was unveiled in the town center, next to the town hall and the ruins of the castle.
+In post-World War II Poland, a monument to Sienkiewicz was unveiled in the town center, next to the town hall and the ruins of the castle.